PaulooMartin/OdinProjects-MastermindRB/reference.md

 1. Starting options (switching roles, humanvshuman)
 1. Computer (guesser) vs Human (maker)
 1. Computer guessing algorithm
-1. Refactor checking of placements, the real Mastermind does not work the way I am doing it ☑️
+1. Refactor checking of placements, the real Mastermind does not work the way I am doing it ☑️ What was I thinking?
+It was definitely right the first time already :)